bitovi/academy/src/react-native/09-react-context/react-context.md

 #### Provider

 We can create a custom `AuthProvider` that hides all the complicated logic from other components.
-Sometimes a custom provider will even take props (such as an access token), though this one doesn't require any.
+Sometimes a custom provider will even take props (such as an access token), though this one doesn’t require any.

 @sourceref ./context-full.tsx
 @highlight 22-45, only